-- 1. Reduced Operative Time: omitting the distal anastomosis eliminates the need for extensive suturing, streamlining the surgical process. - Avoidance of Groin Incision and Dissection: by not accessing the femoral artery, the groin remains untouched, reducing the risk of surgical site infections, particularly in high-risk patients. - 3.
-Simplified Access for Future Interventions: if re-intervention were required, the iliac conduit can be ligated distally and advanced to the inguinal ligament.
-This facilitates subsequent endovascular access through a simple groin incision. - 4.
-Lower Risk of Complications: by reducing the operative exposure and bypassing the femoral artery, the likelihood of hematoma, infection, and groin wound complications is minimized.
+- 1. Reduced Operative Time: omitting distal anastomosis eliminates the need for extensive suturing, streamlining the surgical process. - 2.
+Avoidance of Groin Incision and Dissection: by not accessing the femoral artery, the groin remains untouched, thus reducing the risk of surgical site infections, particularly in high-risk patients. - 3.
+Simplified Access for Future Interventions: if any re-interventions were required, the iliac conduit can be ligated distally and advanced to the inguinal ligament, which facilitates further endovascular access through a simple groin incision.

+4. Lower Risk of Complications: by reducing the operative exposure and bypassing the femoral artery, the likelihood of hematoma, infection, and groin wound complications is minimized.